kenvandine/copilot-desktop/README.md

 ## Disclaimer

 This project and its contributors are not affiliated with Microsoft.
-This is simply an Electron wrapper that loads teh offical Microsoft Copilot web application.
+This is simply an Electron wrapper that loads the offical Microsoft Copilot web application.
 # Installation

 [![Get it from the Snap Store](https://raw.githubusercontent.com/snapcore/snap-store-badges/master/EN/%5BEN%5D-snap-store-white.png)](https://snapcraft.io/ken-copilot)